byrnes/avg-file-size/README.md

     -V, --version           Prints version information

 ARGS:
-    <path>    directory to calculate avg file size in
+    <DIRECTORIES>...    one or more directories to calculate avg file size in
 ```

 ## Building